Pennsylvania Railroad class L2s: Retirement

 The five locos remained in service through World War II, until being replaced and dropped from the roster between March and November 1948.
 Frisco 4018 (former PRR 20030) is displayed at Birmingham, Al.

 Train model

-LGB produced a USRA Light Mikado from 2001-2004 in G scale in multiple fallen flag railroad names including product number 21872, Pennsylvania Railroad No. 2809.
+LGB produced a USRA Light Mikado from 2001 to 2004 in G scale in multiple fallen flag railroad names including product number 21872, Pennsylvania Railroad No. 2809.

 In HO scale, Märklin produced both a 2 rail version (TRIX brand) in 2004 (product ID 22804) and a 3-rail version (product ID 37976) in 2011.
 Both of these faithfully replicate the Pennsylvania lettering and paint scheme of the inter-war years.